shabnam-codes/College_Placement_EDA/README.md

 # Exploratory  Data Analysis on College Placement Data
+Analysis of student academic and skill factors influencing campus placement outcomes using Python.

+## Introduction

+This project focuses on performing exploratory data analysis on a college placement dataset to understand the factors that affect whether a student gets placed or not.
+The analysis explores academic performance, internships, projects, and skill-related attributes using statistical methods and visualizations.
+The goal is to uncover meaningful patterns and insights that can support placement-related decision making.

+## Technologies

+Python
+Pandas
+NumPy
+Matplotlib
+Seaborn
+Jupyter Notebook

+## Features
+Data cleaning and preprocessing
+Statistical analysis (mean, median, correlation)
+Outlier detection and handling
+Visualization using histograms, boxplots, and heatmaps
+Analysis of relationships between student attributes and placement status

+## The Process
+Loaded and explored the dataset to understand structure and data types
+Cleaned data by handling missing values and inconsistent entries
+Performed descriptive statistical analysis
+Visualized key patterns and correlations between variables
+Interpreted results to identify important placement-related factors

+## What I Learned
+How to perform structured exploratory data analysis on real-world datasets
+Importance of data cleaning before analysis
+Using visualizations to communicate insights effectively
+Understanding how academic and experiential factors impact placements
+Gained confidence in using Python libraries for data analysis

 ## Project Overview
 This Data set contains info such as CGPA,Academic_Performance,Placement.
 This data set is from [College Student Placement Factors Dataset ](https://www.kaggle.com/datasets/sahilislam007/college-student-placement-factors-dataset/data).

 ### Steps
 1. Importing Libraries